futres/futres_website/content/data.md

 ---

 ## Contributing Data to FuTRES
 FuTRES is partnering with [GEOME] (https://geome-db.org/) to help users load and validate data.
 View the [FuTRES Template](https://geome-db.org/workbench/template?projectid=156) on the GEOME site.
 You can create an account and a new project in GEOME, and be sure to select the "FuTRES" team during the project creation process.
-General instructions on using GEOME are available on the [GEOME Getting Started] (https://geome-db.org/about) page.
+General instructions on using GEOME are available on the [GEOME Getting Started] (https://geome-db.org/about) and a short youtube video on [Loading FuTRES data into GEOME](https://www.youtube.com/watch?v=WyJKmFsUVKc&feature=youtu.be).
 Please reach out to our team with any questions!

 FuTRES will deliver all processed trait data via an application programming interface (API), web interface, and R package by Summer of 2019.
 Currently, code and configuration files for our data processing pipeline can be found at [fovt-data-pipeline](https://github.com/futres/fovt-data-pipeline), which contains all of the settings for processing incoming datasets and aligning with the [FuTRES ontology for vertebrate traits](https://github.com/futres/fovt).